open/close all folders

 - From the third Ranger game, we get Blue Eyes' submarine.
 After an intense Chase Scene to even reach it, you slowly work your way towards the sub's control room, where Blue Eyes sends a Feraligatr to fight you.
 Shortly afterwards, you learn that there's a third Pokémon Pincher leader.
 Then the grunts decide to activate Plan Z. Cue an escape level (alongside Blue Eyes, no less) from a quickly-sinking submarine that's taking on water, and fast.

-- Also has Relic Castle, when visited later in the game.
-Has cool ghost type Pokemon, and in the end, you find a Volcarona, a powerful Bug/Fire type that can actually learn fly.
+- Relic Castle.
+Has cool ghost type Pokémon, and in the end, you find a Volcarona, a powerful Bug/Fire type that can actually learn fly.